ZornLab/Mona/README.md

 save_mona_dir(seurat,assay="SCT",dir="Desktop/my_dataset",name="Name",description="Description",species="human")
 ```

-A Mona directory can also be constructed manually using three components - the lognorm counts, cell metadata, and a list of reductions.
+A Mona directory can also be constructed using three components - the lognorm counts, cell metadata, and a list of reductions.
 This is useful if working with anndata, SCE, etc.

 ```
 save_mona_dir(counts=counts,meta=meta,reduct=reduct,dir="Desktop/my_dataset",name="Name",description="Description",species="human")
 ```

-Don't forget to also save a separate 'standard' version of the dataset, such as with 'saveRDS()'.
+Don't forget to also save a separate standard version of the dataset, such as with 'saveRDS()'.

-The final step is to launch Mona, click 'Load dataset', and navigate to where the directory is stored.
+The final step is to launch Mona, click 'Load dataset', and navigate to the directory.
 You can also open a dataset automatically when Mona launches by providing the path:

 ```
 mona("Desktop/my_dataset")